TRASHY TUESDAY: BAD DOCTORS!

 Typical of the medical romances turned out by Australian publishers such as Calvert and Horwitz, it features a medical team sent to the remote Friday Island to deal with a medical emergency and was part of Calvert’s ‘Medics On Location’ (publishers such as Horwitz also had similar themed medical romances).

 It is mainly of interest because of its cover which features a doctor (again with a stethoscope in view to identify him as a doctor) smoking!
 Something which would be unheard of now.
 Otherwise the cover has a nice romantic drawing with a jeep in the background to signal the ‘On Location’ aspect of the story.
+The artist is not identified, although it looks similar to the covers done by Col Cameron for Horwitz (the doctor looks the same as the one on the cover of Butcher of Auschwitz by John Slater).

 A better cover for Turn On The Heat was provided by Victor Kalin for this 1962 Dell edition (and not a doctor in sight):